-Trustee, Registrar, Paying Agent: Norwest Bank Minnesota, National Association, Minneapolis, Minnesota.
+Trustee, Registrar, Paying Agent: Wells Fargo Bank Minnesota, National Association, Minneapolis, Minnesota.

-University: University of St. Thomas, a Minnesota nonprofit corporation, its successors and assigns.
+University: University of St. Thomas, a Minnesota nonprofit corporation, its successors and assigns, as owner and operator of the Institution.

-University Bond: Any Bond (i) registered in the name of, or the Beneficial Owner of which is, or which the Trustee actually knows is owned or held by, the University or the Authority or the Trustee or an agent of the Trustee for the account of the University or the Authority or (ii) with respect to which the University or the Authority has notified the Trustee, or which the Trustee actually knows, were purchased by another person for the account of the University or the Authority or by a person directly or indirectly controlling or controlled by or under direct or indirect common control with the University or the Authority, including, but not limited to, Pledged Bonds.
+University Bond: Any Bond (i) registered in the name of, or the Beneficial Owner of which is, or which the Trustee actually knows is owned or held by, the University or the Authority or the Trustee or an agent of the Trustee for the account of the University or the Authority or (ii) with respect to which the University or the Authority has notified the Trustee, or which the Trustee actually knows, was purchased by another person for the account of the University or the Authority or by a person directly or indirectly controlling or controlled by or under direct or indirect common control with the University or the Authority, including, but not limited to, Pledged Bonds.